codebugtools/codebug_tether/docs/installation.rst

 ``codebug_tether.cbg`` (|firmwaredownload|).
 To do this, plug in CodeBug via USB while holding button A --- it should appear as a USB drive --- then copy onto it the ``codebug_tether.cbg`` file.
-CodeBug is now ready to be used via Serial USB.
+CodeBug is now ready to be used via serial USB.
 Press button B to exit programming mode.

 When CodeBug is connected to a computer via USB is should now appear as a